Liberation War Museum: International links

 In 2006, the museum was fitted with modern audiovisual and exhibition equipment as a donation from the Japanese government to help preserve the culture and heritage of Bangladesh's independence movement.
 The museum is an institutional member of the American Alliance of Museums.
 It is also a founder member of the International Coalition of Historic Site Museums of Conscience.

 Board of trustees

 The eight person board of trustees of the museum include: Aly Zaker, Asaduzzaman Noor, Sara Zaker, Sarwar Ali, Mofidul Hoque, Ziauddin Tariq Ali, Rabiul Hussain and H. Akku Chowdhury.

-Criticism

-The museum has been accused of censorship and downplaying the persecution of Biharis.

-In 2020, the museum removed books on US documents related to the 1971.

-The museum also terms massacres against Biharis as "isolated incidents," and "not a systematic genocide."